 Can ephemeral/quasi-ephemeral messages ever be recovered?

 Digital forensics is constantly evolving, but some research has shown promising results.
-A recent study¹ from researchers in the UK “uncovered various artefacts from the iOS device including account information, contacts, and evidence of communication between users.”
+A recent study¹ from researchers in the UK “uncovered various artifacts from the iOS device including account information, contacts, and evidence of communication between users.”
 For those using Android devices, researchers “uncovered evidence of communications, and several media files assumed to be deleted within a storage cache in the Android file system.”

 Please don’t hesitate to contact us with any questions or concerns.
 At First Legal, we’re here for you from File Thru Trial™!